Classification Searching Overview

 - Japanese Classification System (F-Terms)

-AcclaimIP provides tools for querying patents via 2 of the 3 systems listed above - the CPC and IPC.
+AcclaimIP provides tools for querying patents via all three systems.
 AcclaimIP also provides tools for searching the older US Classification System (USPC).
-The Japanese F-Terms are not currently included in AcclaimIP.

 All patent collections in AcclaimIP can be searched using the IPC system.
 The limitation is that there are fewer subdivisions in IPC compared to the other classification systems such as USPC and CPC.